onflow/hybrid-custody-scaffold/README.md

 ### Create Dev Account

 There are a number of ways you can create accounts for the purposes of your application.
-You could use a custodial service such as Niftory, craft your own backend account creation and custodial service, or simply run a transaction from an account you control.
+You could use a custodial service, craft your own backend account creation and custodial service, or simply run a transaction from an account you control.
 For simplicity and since everything boils down to the fundamentals, we'll continue by simply running an account creation transaction.

 In order to create accounts on Flow, you'll need an account to begin with to both run the transaction and fund account creation.
 So let's do that via flow CLI:

 ```sh
 flow accounts create # account name: dev